 Waiver of Section 414 of the Stafford Act.
 Section 414 of the Stafford Act (42 U.S.C.
 5181) provides that, "Notwithstanding any other provision of law, no person otherwise eligible for any kind of replacement housing payment under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (Pub.
-L. 91-646) [42] U.S.C.
+L. 91-646) [42 U.S.C.
 4601 et seq.] ["URA"] shall be denied such eligibility as a result of his being unable, because of a major disaster as determined by the President, to meet the occupancy requirements set by [the URA]."
 Accordingly, homeowner occupants and tenants displaced from their homes as a result of the identified disasters and who would have otherwise been displaced as a direct result of any acquisition, rehabilitation, or demolition of real property for a federally funded program or project may become eligible for a replacement housing payment notwithstanding their inability to meet occupancy requirements prescribed in the URA.
 Section 414 of the Stafford Act and its implementing regulation at 49 CFR 24.403(d)(1) are waived to the extent that they would apply to real property acquisition, rehabilitation, or demolition of real property for a CDBG-DR-funded project commencing more than 1 year after the date of the latest applicable presidentially declared disaster undertaken by the grantees, or subrecipients, provided that the project was not planned, approved, or otherwise underway before the disaster.
-For purposes of this waiver, a CDBG-DR funded project shall be determined to have commenced on the earliest of: (1) the date of an approved Request for Release of Funds and certification; (2) the date of completion of the site-specific review when a program utilizes tiering; or (3) the date of sign-off by the approving official when a project converts to exempt under 24 CFR 58.34(a)(12).
-The waiver will simplify the administration of the disaster recovery process and reduce the administrative burden associated with the implementation of Stafford Act Section 414 requirements for projects commencing more than 1 year after the date of the presidentially declared disaster, considering most of such persons displaced by the disaster will have returned to their dwellings or found another place of permanent residence.
-This waiver does not apply with respect to persons who meet the occupancy requirements to receive a replacement housing payment under the URA nor does it apply to persons displaced or relocated temporarily by other HUD-funded programs or projects.
-Such persons' eligibility for relocation assistance and payments under the URA is not impacted by this waiver.
+For purposes of this waiver, a CDBG-DR funded project shall be determined to have commenced on the earliest of: (1) the date of an approved Request for Release of Funds and certification; (2) the date of completion of the singener the odisaster recovery process and reduce the administrative burden associated with the implementation of Stafford Act Section 414 et the president disaster, considering most of such persons displaced by the disaster will have returned to their dwellings or found another place of permanent residence.
+This waiver does not apply with respect to persons who meet c.
+Summary and Response of Public Comments.
+The following provides a summary of public comments received for the CDBG- Disaster Recovery Action Plan in response to 2021 Severe Storms during the public comment period of October, 20, 2022 through November 21, 2022.
+Kentucky received a total of 37 comments during the 30 calendar days.